brianjo/pttutorialtest/README.md

 * Drop a new tutorial in beginner_source.

 There's a GitHub action that will build the site and put the results in your forks github-pages branch.
+You'll need to enable this to use it.
+After it's enabled,
-You can then look at the site at https://`<username>`.github.io/pttutorialtest/
+the site will be generated to a gh-pages branch.
+If you have gh-pages enabled, you can view the site at https://`<username>`.github.io/pttutorialtest/

 You'll need to navigate to the page you generate directly if you want to see the output.
 In this repo, I have an example called example_tutorial.py and the url